superatomic/superatomic/README.md

 - Currently, I've been working with Rust.
   **Check out [xshe], my new command line tool written fully in Rust!**
 - I use Unix-based OSs.
-- I’m looking to collaborate on various FOSS projects.
+- I like contributing to FOSS projects.

 Notable Projects: